Do I Need a Separate User Role Table?

 Before creating tables, you need to understand the relationship between your users and the data they'll access.
 This determines whether you need one table or two.

-Real-world example - Business Management App: Let's say you're building an app to manage client relationships.
+Real-world example, Business Management App: You're building an app to manage client relationships.
 You have 50 business clients, and each business has 2-5 employees who need access to their company's information.

 Your setup: